1921042/program/program.md

 circumference of circle:37.680000
 Area of circle:113.040001
 ```
-## 10:Write a program which takes two intergers operands and one operator from user,perform the operation then print the result(+,-,*,\,%)
+## 10:Write a program which takes two intergers operands and one operator from user,perform the operation then print the result(+,-,*,/,%)
 ```
 #include<stdio.h>
 int main()